jaisimhamanipatruni/PhysiForge/README.md

 ## Support

-If you have questions, suggestions, or encounter any issues while using PhysiForge, please don't hesitate to [open an issue](../../issues) or reach out to the repository maintainers for assistance.
+If you have questions, or suggestions, or encounter any issues while using PhysiForge, please don't hesitate to [open an issue](../../issues) or reach out to the repository maintainers for assistance.

 ## License